kevin19930919/kevin19930919/README.md

 - 👋 Hi, I’m kevinTsai
-- 💻 python programmer -- start my career with python
+- 💻 python programmer -- start my career with python(major)
+- 💻 learning golang lately
 - 🏀 basketball -- seriously addict to basletball, i think it a good way to release stress
 - 💪 fitness -- all you need is protein, ......and a lot sweat
 - ⏲️ I’m currently learning how to be a better programmer, it's really too much to learn